 Within the document Gary found 2 letters from the CEO of the Dietitians Association of Australia (the DAA) addressed to then CEO of the Launceston General Hospital (LGH) effectively demanding that he be 'Silenced'.

 Incredibly, the CEO of the LGH wrote to the Director of Medical Services, copying in 3 other people and asking "Can we push this along to the next level?"
-A few days later Gary was 'conveniently' reported to AHPRA.
+A short time later Gary was 'conveniently' reported to AHPRA.

 I believe Gary has been punished for raising issues of Quality Assurance and Patient Safety in his workplace.
 Gary was thrown into the too hard basket by the THS and they used the Tasmanian Medical Board of AHPRA to deal with him.